llvm/clangir/README.md

 GitHub incubator repo: [llvm/clangir](https://github.com/llvm/clangir).

-Check out the [current status](https://llvm.github.io/clangir/Development/benchmark.html) for updates and [ClangIR in practice](https://llvm.github.io/clangir/Development/pipeline.html) for a more practical definition overview.
-Also see
-[motivation and history](https://llvm.github.io/clangir/Development/motivation.html)
-for extra context about the project.
+Check out the [current status](https://llvm.github.io/clangir/Development/benchmark.html) for updates and [ClangIR in practice](https://llvm.github.io/clangir/Development/pipeline.html) for a tool overview.
+Also see [motivation and history](https://llvm.github.io/clangir/Development/motivation.html) for extra context about the project.